Real-Time-DSP/lab/setup.md

 The hardware is available for short term checkout only.
 The checkout desk is located on the first floor of EERC.
 A student ID is required.

-For lab one, you may complete the hardware component at any time the checkout desk is open.
+For lab one, you should answer the canvas survey to arrange a time to complete the hardware checkout.

-* Monday – Thursday  9:00am – 10:00pm
-* Friday 9:00am – 7:00pm
-* Saturday 10:00am – 6:00pm
-* Closed Labor Day, Monday Sept 6.

 For the remaining labs, one member of each group should checkout the hardware at the start of your lab meeting time.